nhowley72/TIKR/my-react-app/backend/cron_job_README.md

    cat cron_log.txt
    ```

+4. Verify that your Firebase service account file is correctly set up and has the necessary permissions.

-4. Try running the update script manually to see if there are any errors.
+5. Try running the update script manually to see if there are any errors.

 ## Notes